-In this workshop we learn to differentiate between what we want and who it's for so we can communicate clearly and with integrity.
+In this workshop we learn to differentiate between what we want and who the action is for so we can communicate clearly and experience authentic, satisfying relationships.

 This workshop is about noticing and learning to choose.

 It's about waking up our natural ability to notice what we do and don’t want.
-It’s about slowing right down and making really clear agreements that we can relax into.
+It’s about slowing right down and creating clear agreements that we can relax into.

 We do this so that when we are giving we can be sure it’s something the other person wants to receive and that we are willing to give it, with a whole heart, without resentment or burnout.
-And that when we are receiving, we are sure it is something we want and that the other is willing to give, so that we can practice allowing the gift all the way in.
+In turn, when we are receiving, we are sure it is something we want and that the other is willing to give, so that we can practice relaxing and accepting the gift into our core.